 The sweet and supportive vibe is punctuated with plenty of intense moments from dropped pastries and rubbery cakes to keep the heart pumping.
 You’ll find each family member rooting for their favorite contestant.

-There are plenty of seasons to keep you entertained.
+There are plenty of seasons of this delightful Netflix series to keep you entertained.
 Ready, set, bake!

 2. A Series of Unfortunate Events